 Vitamin D has a cute nickname — the sunshine vitamin — because a little sunshine can kickstart your body’s production of this nutrient.
 In fact, given enough time in the sun, we can actually make all we need.
 For most of us, unfortunately, that’s not terribly realistic.
 But you won’t find a ton of foods that are naturally high in vitamin D either, so maybe it’s not too hard to understand why vitamin D deficiencies are such an issue.
 Adults should get between 1,500 and 2,000 International units (IU) of vitamin D every day — numbers that go up during pregnancy — and roughly 40% of the U.S. population isn’t meeting that need.

 That's a problem, thanks to symptoms that include a lowered immune system, chronic fatigue, bone and back pain, depression, bone and hair loss, muscle pain, weight gain, and anxiety.
-But for couples trying to conceive, a vitamin D deficiency may be an extra complication, particularly if you’re going the IVF route.
+But for couples trying to conceive, a vitamin D deficiency may be something to be aware of and get checked out.

 Vitamin D and Fertility